Can we get through this second lockdown without a mental health crisis?

 In your patients, do you see changes in their relationship with work?

-How can we minimise the negative effects on morale when working from home in lockdown?
+How can we minimize the negative effects on morale when working from home in lockdown?

 Do you have any practical advice on how to cope with everyday professional life at home?

 Having a daily rhythm is very important.
 So I advise you to try to keep the same routine as the one you usually have at the office.
 For example, wake up at a set time in the morning and take the time to get ready.
 Just as importantly, this means setting hours to work and hours when you don’t work.
 Turn off the computer during non-work time and move on to something else.
 You need to have more in your life than just work.
 And if dark thoughts creep in, it’s a good idea to find solace by trying to recall better times.
 This is known as a compensatory strategy.
 Don’t hesitate to pick up the phone.
 Call your colleague or have a coffee together over a video call.
 Reaching out to others is a natural antidepressant.
 Finally, you must make sure to get outside and get some fresh air when you can.

 Maintaining a healthy work-life balance is the key to well-being.
 Above all, ensure that work doesn’t stop you from leading a fulfilling life.
 The need to connect, to laugh, to escape, to make time for yourself is just as important now, especially at this time.
 Think about what brought you solace and comfort in “normal” times.

 Will this second lockdown be easier for teleworkers who already went through the first?